-This page contains an overview of Binary Authorization.
+This document contains an overview of Binary Authorization.

-Binary Authorization is a service on Google Cloud Platform (GCP) that provides software supply-chain security when deploying container-based applications.
-Binary Authorization extends Google Kubernetes Engine (GKE) and enforces security policies at deploy time.
-Binary Authorization works with container images from Container Registry or another container image registry.
+Binary Authorization is a service on Google Cloud that provides software supply-chain security for container-based applications.
+Binary Authorization extends Google Kubernetes Engine (GKE) and Anthos clusters on VMware with deploy time enforcement of security policies.
+On Anthos clusters on VMware, Binary Authorization extends this policy enforcement to hybrid-cloud architectures.
+Binary Authorization works with container images from Container Registry, Artifact Registry and other container image registries.

-With Binary Authorization, you can automatically and digitally check each component of your software supply chain, ensuring the quality and integrity of your software before an application is deployed to your production environment.
+With Binary Authorization, you can automatically check each component of your software supply chain, ensuring the quality and integrity of your software before an application is deployed to your production environment.

 Binary Authorization is part of a deployment architecture that includes:

-- Container Registry or another registry that stores the container images you want to deploy
+- Container Registry, Artifact Registry, and other registries that store the container images you want to deploy.

-- Container Analysis, which stores trusted metadata used in the authorization process
+- Container Analysis, which stores trusted metadata that is used in the authorization process.

-- Binary Authorization itself, which allows or blocks deployment of images to GKE based on a policy you configure
+- Binary Authorization itself, which allows or blocks deployment of images to GKE and Anthos clusters on VMware based on a policy you configure.